 An esteemed teacher, Dr. Walker was the 2016 and 2020 recipient of the Paul W. Barrus Distinguished Faculty Award for Teaching, and is sought-after as a clinician, adjudicator, lecturer and masterclass teacher all over the world, including at the University of North Texas, CU-Boulder, Florida State University, Shanghai Normal University in China, University of Talca in Chile, and the Guri Project in Sao Paulo, Brazil.

-As an adjudicator, Dr. Walker has adjudicated for the UIL Texas State Solo and Ensemble Competition, Sigma Alpha Iota Triennial, the Mid-South Flute Society, Houston Flute Club, Oklahoma Flute Society, TMTA and MTNA competitions, as well as the Texas Flute Society’s Myrna Brown Competition and the National Flute Association’s Professional Flute Choir and Newly Published Music competitions.
-Dr. Walker currently serves as the Past President of the Texas Flute Society, and serves on the National Flute Association’s Diversity and Inclusion Committee.
-She will join the NFA’s Executive Board of Directors in November 2021.
+As an adjudicator, Dr. Walker has adjudicated for the UIL Texas State Solo and Ensemble Competition, Sigma Alpha Iota Triennial, the Mid-South Flute Society, Houston Flute Club, Oklahoma Flute Society, TMTA and MTNA competitions, as well as the Texas Flute Society's Myrna Brown Competition and the National Flute Association's Professional Flute Choir and Newly Published Music competitions.
+She has served as one of the NFA’s Executive Board of Directors since November 2021.

 - DMA, Flute Performance, University of North Texas, 2013

 - M.M., Flute Performance, San Francisco Conservatory of Music, 2005

 - B.M., Flute Performance, University of Texas at Austin, 2003